xpepper/poker-hands-kata/README.md

 * EXTRA: What would you need to change if a new game input should be supported?

 * What would happen if we try to write unit tests for `PlayerParser` and the other two parsers?
     * What feedback would we get from those tests?

+* `GameResultFormatter` has too many responsibilities (format the player name, format the rank and combine them together)
+    - This is making tests dependent each other (e.g. if we change the formatting of the high card we have two tests that fail)

 ### Notes